artefactual/atom-docs/user-manual/administer/settings.rst

 * :ref:`SWORD deposit directory <sword-directory>`
 * :ref:`cache-xml-setting`

-Hovering over each :term:`field` will also provide additional information on that field - it will appear in an "information box" below your cursor.
+Hovering over each setting :term:`field` will also provide additional information on that field - it will appear in an "information box" below your cursor.

 When making changes to the global settings in AtoM, don't forget to click the "Save" button in the :term:`button block`, located at the bottom of the "Global"